4383/4383.github.io/_posts/2019-7-23-how-to-patch-openstack-tripleo.markdown

 - how to test patches on an environment (during development period by example)
 - how openstack deployment mechanismes works (the puppet part)

-The idea behind the applying of these changes is to switch from an apache MPM engine to another and to redeploy our undercloud after this to check if the MPM engine in use is an issue with eventlet and green threads.
+Like explained previously the idea behind the applying of these changes is to switch from an apache MPM engine to another and to redeploy our undercloud after this to check if the MPM engine in use is an issue with eventlet and green threads.